BieremaBoyzProgramming/bbpPairings/README.txt

 FIDE or the SPP.
 It is not a full tournament manager, just an engine for computing the pairings.

-The program currently implements the Burstein system and the 2017 Dutch rules.
+The program currently implements the 2017 rules for the Burstein and Dutch systems.

 The program's interface is designed to be very similar to that described in the advanced user manual for JaVaFo 1.4 (with permission to do so from the author,